sharetribe/sharetribe/README.md

 See [release notes](RELEASE_NOTES.md) for information about what has changed and if actions are needed to upgrade.

+## Technical roadmap

+For a better high-level understanding of what the Sharetribe core team is working on currently and what it plans on working next, read our [technical roadmap](TECHNICAL_ROADMAP.md).

 ## Contributing

 Would you like to make Sharetribe better?
 [Follow these steps](CONTRIBUTING.md).